• Skip to primary navigation

 Next, I like to whip just the egg whites alone to start to give them some body.

 I then add the lemon juice, vanilla extract, and salt.
 I whip again until they have gained enough body to hold their form.
 You will notice they are starting to turn a white color.
-At this point you can start adding the sugar.
+At this point you can start adding the honey or maple syrup.

-Add only about ⅛ cup of sugar at a time. whip the meringue mixture while you pour in sugar.
-Make sure that the sugar has incorporated until you add more.
+Add only about ⅛ cup of honey or maple syrup at a time.
+Whip the meringue mixture while you pour in sweetener.
+Make sure that the honey or maple syrup has incorporated until you add more.

 Whip the meringue until stiff peaks form.
 Stiff peaks refers to when you pull the blender out of the mixture and the meringue is completely pointed.
 If the point falls over, you have a “soft peak,” and need to whip it further.